 I have always believed that you always end up right where God wants you, so you meet the right people or you learn the right lesson.
 That belief held true when I met my future wife, Gidget, online in 1996.
 Just months after meeting her online, I was helping her move all the way across the country to be with me.
 Then, just a few months later we were moving all the way back here to Georgia.
 We have been here ever since.

-I’ve spent the past 12 years blogging on Slobokan’s Site O’ Schtuff which is a hodgepodge of topics ranging from politics and current events to product recalls and obituaries.
+I spent more than 15 years blogging on Slobokan’s Site O’ Schtuff which was a hodgepodge of topics ranging from politics and current events to product recalls and obituaries.

 On our first trip across this country of ours, we were making our way through Arkansas where we counted 101 dead armadillos.
 Ironically, on our return trip, we counted 101 then too.
 It only seemed fitting to use that as a title for a blog, since I probably will never get around to writing my own story anyway.